Youth Emergency Services & Shelter (YESS) changes lives by protecting children and empowering families.

 - Poverty, homelessness, and family instability

-to read our Annual Report and learn about the lives we impacted in 2017
+to read our Impact Report and learn about the lives we changed in 2020.

 Click here for recent Form 990s or Contact Us to request a copy